Monday, June 15, 2015

 To add insult to injury, we've also had to attend to the main engine, replacing a corroded "something" and the starter (or stopper) on Bruce's outboard.
 It's a late start for the 7 year itch.
 Technical Terminology to be provided by our Cap'n who has developed quite the swear word vocabulary.

-Oh well, life could be worse but our float plan is decidedly more like the famed Henley on Todd Regatta.
+Oh well, life could be worse, but our float plan is decidedly more like that famed Australian Boating Event, Henley on the Todd Regatta.

 Although this has just a little more character....